ThobiasKH/Math/Miscellaneous/DAT110-Theory-Questions/README.md

 **Q: 4.Which hardware component of an IoT device is responsible for executing the software/program embedded on the device?**

+1.Explain briefly what characterises an IoT device.
+2.Specify which sensors and which actuators that were being used on the access control IoT device in project 4.
+3.Explain briefly the main purpose of the setup()-function and the loop()-function in an Arduino program.
 <details>
 <summary>Answer</summary>